-- has various programs in place geared to increasing effectiveness and long term success that - 2 include: training and succession planning.
-These programs also contribute to increased OM&A - 3 expenses.
-ORPC successfully copes with external factors (e.g. damage control due to extreme - 4 weather, changes in technology, the transition to the Smart Grid, changes in government and - 5 regulatory policy (e.g. ongoing Code amendments, implementation of the Ontario Clean Energy - 6 Benefit) while continuing to provide safe and reliable distribution services.
-ORPC has hired six - 7 apprentice journeymen since 2010 with four of the six having now completed their - 8 apprenticeship.
-Like all commercial entities, ORPC experiences inflationary pressures which - caused an increase in its OM&A spending of approximately \$694K over the 5 year period 2010- - 10 2015. - 11 The contributing factors listed above are discussed further in the OM&A programs at Ex.4/Tab - 12 3/Sch.1 and cost drivers Ex.4/Tab 2/Sch.1. - 13 Year over year variance analysis are presented following the tables or more specifically at - 14 Ex.4/Tab 2/Sch.2.
+- environment, such as the introduction of smart meters, has influenced OM&A spending.
+ORPC - 2 has various programs in place geared to increasing effectiveness and long term success that - 3 include: training and succession planning.
+These programs also contribute to increased OM&A - 4 expenses.
+ORPC successfully copes with external factors (e.g. damage control due to extreme - 5 weather, changes in technology, the transition to the Smart Grid, changes in government and - 6 regulatory policy (e.g. ongoing Code amendments, implementation of the Ontario Clean Energy - 7 Benefit) while continuing to provide safe and reliable distribution services.
+ORPC has hired six - 8 apprentice journeymen since 2010 with four of the six having now completed their - 9 apprenticeship.
+Like all commercial entities, ORPC experiences inflationary pressures which - caused an increase in its OM&A spending of approximately \$694K over the 5 year period 2010- - 11 2015. - 12 The contributing factors listed above are discussed further in the OM&A programs at Ex.4/Tab - 13 3/Sch.1 and cost drivers Ex.4/Tab 2/Sch.1. - 14 Year over year variance analysis are presented following the tables or more specifically at - 15 Ex.4/Tab 2/Sch.2.